IchlashulAmalSantosa/Sentiment_SVM/README.md

 Contoh:

-- `I love The Da Vinci Code...`
+- `The Da Vinci Code was awesome!`
-- `Love luv lubb the Da Vinci Code!`
+- `Mission Impossible 3 is amazing.`

 ---